Outdoor Gallery

 Made of Recycled Metal

-Dan Klennert says, “I got started in this career when I was about 7 or 8 years old.
+I got started in this career when I was about 7 or 8 years old.
 I was living in Seattle, and I’d take my red wagon and search through neighborhood junk piles.
 I found great stuff that way and fell in love with ‘scrounging’, or as we now know it, recycling.
-“In school, I went to class mostly for art on Friday.
-I just loved it.”
-As an adult, he has used his mechanical and welding skills to take what society once used and then discarded as junk, and instilled it with dignity and new meaning.
+In school, I went to class mostly for art on Friday.
+I just loved it.
+As an adult, I’ve used my mechanical and welding skills to take what society once used and then discarded as junk, and instilled it with dignity and new meaning.

 Artist Website